micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/benchmarking/index.md

 documentation related to the benchmarking is available in [here](https://github.com/micro-ROS/benchmarking_shadow-builder/blob/master/README.md).

- 2. Using linux, preferably Linux Ubuntu 18.04 and above, all debian based distros should do the job.
+ 2. Using linux, preferably Ubuntu 18.04 and above, all Debian-based distros should do the job.

- 3. Some knowledge about c and c++ programing
+ 3. Some knowledge about C and C++ programming

 Once all the checkboxes ticked the tutorial can begin.